jgillich/blockforge/README.md

 ### Windows

-Install the following dependencies: MSYS2, Go
+Install the following dependencies: MSYS2, Go, Git

 Use the MSYS2 shell to install the rest of the dependencies: